themattwoodruffgit/ethical-xai-contextual-safeguarding/scripts/README.md

 # Thesis Results Reproduction Scripts

-These three standalone Python scripts reproduce the exact results from your thesis.
-Each script is self-contained and requires only the CSV files in the same directory.
+These three standalone Python scripts reproduce the exact results from the thesis.
+Each script is self-contained and requires only the CSV files in the parent data directory.

 ## Files Overview

-### 1. `comparative_results.py`
+### 1. `Results-1-comparative.py`
 **Purpose**: Produces comparative results across 6 algorithms and 3 models, including PyGOL rule generation

 **Algorithms Tested**: